heldersepu/CodeFetcher/readme.txt

 #===========================================================
 - Get Eclipse classic edition (tested with 3.6 and later)
 - Install AJDT plugin (needed for some AspectJ code portions)
-- Import the DocFetcher folder into your Eclipse workspace
+- Import the CodeFetcher folder into your Eclipse workspace
 - In Eclipse, create a User Library named 'SWT' which points to the right SWT jar for your platform.
 The SWT jars can be found in lib/swt.
 - Main class: net.sourceforge.docfetcher.gui.Application
 - Required VM arguments